 The Italian psychiatrist Roberto Assagioli (1888-1974) suggests seven psychological functions.
-Assagioli’s model represents the basis for our understanding of The Seven Types.
+Assagioli’s model represents the basis for the The Seven Types.
 These seven functions enable the intelligence and consciousness needed to navigate through life.
-I should specify here that it is the Self who is the conscious “I” and represents the self-aware consciousness in all humans.
+I should specify here that it is the Self who is the conscious I and represents the self-aware consciousness in all humans.

 There are seven brain centres and intelligences that convey and produce the different psychological qualities.

 Our starting point is that all humans possess will, feeling, thought, imagination, logic, passion, and action.

 No intuition?
 According to Jung and Assagioli, intuition is an important psychological function.
 We agree with this; however we see intuition as a transpersonal function.
 In this short introduction we have chosen to focus solely on the psychology of the personality.
 In chapter three of The Seven Types, you can read about Roberto Assagioli’s seven psychological functions and how they underline the seven types.
 Download chapter three here.